pfraces-labs/functional-webcomponents/README.md

     [
-      'You can attach event listeners with the `on` method', 'which is a context-free version of `addEvenListener`', 'and supports chaining.',
+      'You can attach event listeners with the `on` method', 'which is a context-free version of `addEvenListener`', 'and supports chaining.'
-    ].join(' '),
+    ].join(' ')
   ),
   button('Click me').on('click', () => {
     console.log('clicked');
-  }),
+  })
 ]);
 ```

 ### Custom Events

 JSX-based frameworks tend to pass callbacks through props from parent to child
-to accomplish child to parent communication.
+to accomplish child-to-parent communication.

 In contrast, with native DOM APIs, we add event listeners via `addEventListener`
 to accomplish the same.
 This is a more intuitive abstraction if we consider